Real Estate and Personal Property Tax

 Appraised Value

-All real estate and personal property are valued as of January 1.
-All property is valued by the County Appraiser.
+All real estate and personal property are valued as of January 1st.
+All property is valued by the county appraiser.

-Real estate is valued by the Appraiser annually.
-If a building is partially complete on January 1, that part that is complete will be included in the property value for computing taxes.
+Real estate is valued by the appraiser annually.
+If a building is partially complete on January 1st, that part that is complete will be included in the property value for computing taxes.

-Laws on personal property require the holder of the property to notify the Appraiser annually what property is subject to tax.
+Laws on personal property require the holder of the property to notify the appraiser annually what property is subject to tax.
 Failure to notify timely results in penalties, in addition to tax.
-If you own the personal property on January 1, you must pay the tax.
+If you own the personal property on January 1st, you must pay the tax.

-Notice that Payment Under Protest is an alternative to the original appeal.
-No taxpayer can undertake both an appeal hearing and a Payment Under Protest.
+Payment under protest is an alternative to the original appeal.
+No taxpayer can undertake both an appeal hearing and a payment under protest.

-You are urged to review the Appraiser’s web page for a more in-depth review of appeal options.
+You are urged to visit the Appraiser’s Office for a more in-depth review of appeal options.

 Assessed Value